Certified Wellness Practitioner

 Holding a professional certification demonstrates to the public that you are qualified to work in the health promotion/wellness field and stay up to date in your practice throughout your career by participating in continuing education activities.

 Certification is a voluntary process that grants a time-limited credential to individuals meeting predetermined standards for knowledge, skills, or competencies.
 The assessment of the individual applicant is independent of a specific class, course, or other education/training program.
-Certificants must complete continuing education requirements to retain the credential.
-CWP certification standards are continually reviewed and maintained by NWI’s Council on Wellness Certification Excellence (CWCE).
+Certification holders must complete continuing education requirements to retain the credential.